tock/tock/doc/Compilation.md

   * A chip-specific (e.g. _Atmel SAM4L_) crate which handles interrupts and
     implements the hardware abstraction layer for a chip's peripherals.

-  * One (or more) crates for hardware independnt drivers and virtualization layers.
+  * One (or more) crates for hardware independent drivers and virtualization layers.

-  * A platform specific (e.g. _Firestorm_) crate that configures the chip and its peripherals, assigns perpiherals to drivers, sets up virtualization layers and defines a system call interface.
+  * A platform specific (e.g. _Firestorm_) crate that configures the chip and its peripherals, assigns peripherals to drivers, sets up virtualization layers and defines a system call interface.

 These crates are compiled using [Cargo](http://doc.crates.io), Rust's package